10401 Lake Shore Boulevard

 Melvin and Margarite Arnold next acquired the home on March 23, 1982.
-Melvin made a proposal for development to include two-story townhouses in groups of six to ten for a total of seventy units.
+Melvin proposed a development to include two-story townhouses in groups of six to ten for a total of seventy units.
 The plan also called for dividing the main house into three or four units and keeping the carriage house.
-The plan was not approved.
+The council rejected the proposal.

 Gerald Fallon acquired the home on March 28, 1990, after it sat idle for about ten years.
-Mr. Fallon began a six-year renovation of the home from 1997 to 2003.
-The foyer was constructed with Thassos white marble floors and black absolute granite.
+Mr. Fallon began a six-year renovation of the house from 1997 to 2003.
+He constructed the foyer with Thassos white marble floors and absolute black granite.
 The random width teak flooring was reclaimed along with Swalls and white walnut cabinetry from the Lakehurst estate and installed in the reconfigured living room and dining room.

 Outside was an Olympic-size swimming pool and a 500-foot wilderness walk conceived by Mr. Fallon.
 The nine-acre estate has a 500-foot lakefront expanse and housed an original quaint gatehouse and garage building amid the luxurious grounds.

 The Orange Arts Council held a home tour benefit on September 19, 2003.

 George and Maria Glyptis acquired the home on September 15, 2011.

 James Haslam III acquired the home on April 6, 2018.
 The library addition was demolished to return the house to its original architecture.